Traditional herbal medicine is all about adaptogens.

 - Reishi Mushrooms: Regulates the immune system and organ function, studies have shown they can alleviate allergies and asthma.

 - Rhaponticum: Full of antioxidants, this promotes cell health and stimulates the nervous system and memory.

 - Rhodiola Rosea: Defends the body overall, encouraging wellbeing.
-Fights stess and fatigue.
+Fights stress and fatigue.

 - Schisandra: A potent tonic, enhancing physical performance and promoting endurance.
 The berry counters stress by reducing stress hormone levels in the blood.
 Also believed to improve liver function and treat gastrointestinal problems.

-- Sea Buckthorn: This is a super fruit containing all of the omegas and a large number of antioxidans and minerals.
-Grown in the Himalayan Mountains, it is often used to improve skin health, and is linked to healing psoriasis and slowing ageing.
+- Sea Buckthorn: This is a super fruit containing all of the omegas and a large number of antioxidants and minerals.
+Grown in the Himalayan Mountains, it is often used to improve skin health and is linked to healing psoriasis and slowing ageing.
 Used to improve gastrointestinal disorders and colon health.